f-heeger/Reproducible-Science/reproducibility.md

 is [make](https://en.wikipedia.org/wiki/Make_(software)).
 If you're already familiar with make and it suits your work, go with it.
 However, I find the syntax dismal, and the timestamp-based decisions sometimes result in unnecessary reruns.
-A python-based alternative which we're going to use here is [doit](https://pydoit.org/).
+Python-based alternatives which we're going to use here are [doit](pydoit.md) or [Snakemake](snakemake.md) .
 If you know Python, you'll feel right at home.

 Keep everything under version control